100rabhcsmc/SPPU_Advance-Java/Chapter_1/README.md

 There are two ways to load and register the driver.

-1. Load the JDBC driver

-To communicate with any database we have to use a driver.
-Before establishing the actual connection with database JDBC driver must be loaded.

-There are two ways to load and register the driver.
 **a) Using Class.forName() method**
 • Class.forName() is a static method of the class "Class".
 This method loads the specified driver class.